CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Data Minimization According to GDPR: The TOP 5 Mistakes

-• Risk Minimization: Reducing the data processed decreases the risk of data misuse and unauthorized use.
+• Risk minimization: Reducing the data processed reduces the Risk risk of data misuse and unauthorized use.

 The implementation of data minimization requires companies and organizations to